yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     <Enter>
     ```

-6. List the contents of the folder again to verify that the new Dockerfile has been created
+6. List the contents of the folder again to verify that the new Dockerfile has been created.

     ```bash
     ll